kertser/Atlantium_LLM/docs/frontend.md

 The frontend implements several key functional pipelines for document management and chat interaction:

 ### Document Processing Pipeline

-1. Document Upload
+#### Document Upload
-   - User uploads files through drag-drop or file selector
+- Users upload files through drag-and-drop or a file selector.
-   - Files are validated (type, size, count limits)
+- Files are validated based on type, size, and count limits.
-   - Files are uploaded to server via `/upload/document` endpoint
+- Files are uploaded to the server via the `/upload/document` endpoint.
-   - Server processes documents using RAG system
+- The server processes documents using the RAG system.

-2. Document Management
+#### Document Management
-   - Files are organized in hierarchical folder structure
+- Files are organized in a hierarchical folder structure.
-   - Each file/folder supports context menu operations
+- Each file/folder supports context menu operations.
-   - Bulk operations available through multi-select
+- Bulk operations are available through multi-select.
-   - Real-time document count and status updates
+- Real-time document count and status updates are displayed.

 ### Chat Interaction Pipeline

-1. Text Queries
+#### Text Queries
-   - User input is processed for special characters and formatting
+- User input is processed for special characters and formatting.
-   - Queries are sent to server for RAG-enhanced processing
+- Queries are sent to the server for RAG-enhanced processing.
-   - Responses include text and relevant images
+- Responses include text and relevant images.
-   - Chat history is maintained and can be reset
+- Chat history is maintained and can be reset.

-2. Image Queries
+#### Image Queries
-   - Images can be attached to messages
+- Images can be attached to messages.
-   - Preview system shows attached images
+- A preview system shows attached images.
-   - Images are processed with optional text queries
+- Images are processed with optional text queries.
-   - Responses include image analysis and relevant documentation
+- Responses include image analysis and relevant documentation.

 ### Authentication Flow

-1. Protected Operations
+#### Protected Operations
 - Document deletion
 - Folder management
 - System initialization
 - Batch operations

-2. Authentication Modal
+#### Authentication Modal
 - Password-based verification
 - Session-based authentication state
-   - Protected operation handling

-## Core Components

-The frontend provides a web-based interface for document management, chat interaction, and system control, implemented using vanilla JavaScript for maximum compatibility.
+- Handling of protected operations

 ## Core Components